ridethatcyclone/ridethatcyclone.github.io/CS460/hw7/index.md

 });
 ```

 And just like that, the database works!
 Easy peasy.
+Sadly it is, of course, a much simpler database than what the assignment page requested, but I was mostly just trying to get it done as fast as possible so my assignment wasn't totally missing a database.
+Hopefully I'll get the full thing (with IP logging and so on) implemented soon.